BenishaRusselRaj/Mini-Projects/README.md

-# Mini-Projects
+# Training Lessons

-- Mini projects are maintained here.
+- Very small training level codes are maintained here.

 #### Roll-a-die
 - This project emulates the rolling of a die